 Families play a major role in supporting student achievement.
 Throughout the child's educational experience from Pre-K through high school, an engaged parent can make a major difference.
 Students need to know that their parent or caregiver is informed and interested.
-Located within the Student Services Department, the BCPS Office of Family and Community Engagement offers a variety of information and resources to help parents and other family members support their children's educational progress in the school, home and community.
-Please visit browardschools.com/face for more information or call 754-321-1599.
+Located within the Office of Academics, the BCPS Division of Family and Community Engagement offers a variety of information and resources to help parents and other family members support their children's educational progress in the school, home and community.
+Please visit browardschools.com/face for more information or call 754-323-4700.